JSON8/patch/README.md

 If the [patch](#patch) or [apply](#apply) method is called with a third argument ```{reversible: true}``` it will return an additional value in the form of a ```revert``` property.

-The revert object can be used to revert a patch on a document.
+The revert property is a JSON Patch that can be used to revert a patch on a document.

 ```javascript
 // apply the patch with the reversible option